I just ordered a fun new plant… Eucalyptus! It’s actually ‘Silver Drop’ Eucalyptus, which grows in the form of a shrub, not a humongous tree.

 This process produces a strong, colorless liquid that has a powerful, woody scent.
 The leaves contain important tannins and flavonoids that are plant-based antioxidants – many of these also contain tannins that can reduce inflammation.

-Eucalyptus has a ton of health benefits, not all of which have been formally studied in scientific research.
+Eucalyptus has a ton of benefits, not all of which have been formally studied in scientific research.
 However, with minimal side effects, this plant is one to consider growing on your homestead for sure.

 For example, eucalyptus has powerful antimicrobial properties.
 It used to be used for cleaning urinary catheters in hospitals in 19th century England, in fact!